77. Baylor University, Hankamer School of Business

 Admissions: (254) 710-4163

 Baylor’s curriculum is a full-time, 16 or 21-month commitment, specifically designed so students may attain their MBA degree at an accelerated pace.
-Included in the program are an intrinsic ethical focus, an unexpected vibrant entrepreneurial community with a public service Prisoner Entrepreneurship Program, and an renown Healthcare Administration specialization ranked 16th in the country.
+Included in the program are an intrinsic ethical focus, an unexpected vibrant entrepreneurial community with a public service Prisoner Entrepreneurship Program, and an renown Healthcare Administration specialization ranked 16th in the nation

 The program involves an integrated curriculum incorporating general management theory, multidisciplinary applications, personal development, and practical management skills.
 Students who are new to business education start Baylor’s MBA program by taking an Integrated Management Seminar to prepare them for graduate-level business courses.